 The only function where our capacity shrank is operations.
-Our COO, Alfredo Parra, left.
-Daniel Kestenholz, part-time operations analyst, moved on to work primarily for CERR (see above).
+Our COO, Alfredo Parra, and Daniel Kestenholz, part-time operations analyst, left.
 Their responsibilities were taken over by Stefan Torges and Amrit Sidhu-Brar, who joined our team earlier this year in a part-time capacity.
 This has not been enough to compensate for Alfredo’s and Daniel’s departures, so we decided to bring on Jia Yuan Loke, who will start in early 2021 (splitting his work between operations and research).
 At that point, we expect to be at a capacity level similar to that at the beginning of 2020.

 Has our work resulted in research progress that helps reduce s-risks (both in-house and elsewhere)?

 A major theme of our work this year has been that risks of bargaining failure might be reduced via coordination by AI developers on certain aspects of their systems, e.g., to address prior and equilibrium selection problems.
 This suggests potential interventions in both AI governance and technical AI safety, some of which we plan to write on publicly in the first half of 2021 (see above).